undergrad-partner-school

 Student Organizations

-If you are interested in music, you can join the University of Cincinnati band or chorus.
-For students with a talent for acting, there is a drama club.
+This number includes sororities and fraternities.
+At this school, 9% of male students are members of social organizations, while that percentage is 7 for female students.
+Those who have a talent for music can join the University of Cincinnati band or chorus.
+For individuals with a passion for acting, there is a drama club available.
 Interested in media and communication?
 University of Cincinnati publishes its own newspaper and has its own radio station.

 Student Services